electric-eloquence/fepper/README.md

 All aspects of the UI are available for customization.
 For example, the toolbar can accept additions, modifications, and deletions per the needs of end users.
-The UI is built by recursive, functional React calls.
+The UI is compiled by recursive, functional React calls.
 The recursion tree is reflected by the directory structure containing the modules which compose the UI.
 To override any given module, copy the directory structure leading to the module from